 8.3.
 How can I make my cheesesteak spicy?

-Add spicy peppers, such as jalapeños, or sprinkle red pepper flakes for a kick.
-You can also experiment with spicy cheese blends.
+Add jalapeños, hot peppers, or sprinkle some red pepper flakes.
+You can also use spicy cheese blends.

 8.4.
 What bread is best for a Philly cheesesteak?